 What will my Nominated Person have to do?

 The role of a nominated person is to act as the main contact during your application process.
 A nominated person may apply for services for you and can help represent your views and preferences about your application.
 The nominated person will be the first point of contact in relation to your application and will also be sent payments and any other correspondence regarding your application.

 The nominated person should be familiar with the Caranua guidelines and have an understanding of what Caranua can and cannot do.
-This information can be found here (Applying for Services - Everything you need to know about applying for support from Caranua
+This information can be found here Applying for Services - Everything you need to know about applying for support from Caranua

 How will I choose my Nominated Person?